 Summer is the best season of the year in Denmark.
-Every year, as soon as the temperature rise, Danes start to put out their summer outfits and hit the nearest public parks, beaches and swimming halls to enjoy the warm rays of the elusive sun.
+Every year, as soon as the temperature rises, Danes start to put out their summer outfits and hit the nearest public parks, beaches, and swimming areas to enjoy the warm rays of the elusive sun.

-In Copenhagen, people crowd the streets and business establishments.
-Walking around and looking at people is like watching a fashion show as everyone dress up with their colorful summer outfits matched with their stylish solbriller (sunglasses).
+In Copenhagen, people crowd the streets and business establishments as soon as the sun is out.
+Walking around and looking at people is like watching a fashion show as everyone dresses up with their colorful summer outfits matched with their stylish solbriller (sunglasses).
 Walking by foot or biking is always a personal choice for everyone in this beautiful city.
-The only thing that is sure though is that the city comes to life as businesses like cafes, local food shops and clothing shops flourish with customers getting hyped by the warm weather.
+The only thing that is sure, though, is that the city comes to life as businesses like cafes, local food shops, and clothing shops flourish with customers getting hyped by the warm weather.

 It is also during the summer when most of the exciting things happen in Denmark.
-There are numerous sports activities, concerts, art exhibitions and many more events happening everywhere.
-On top of that, the day stretch longer that you get to enjoy a lot of activities with your friends and family.
+There are numerous sports activities, concerts, art exhibitions, and many more events happening everywhere.
+On top of that, the days stretch longer so you get to enjoy a lot of activities with your friends and family.
 So, how can you enjoy your summer in Copenhagen?

 What are the best things to do in Copenhagen during the summer?

 See concerts.
 Summer is concert season in Copenhagen.
-The music hype is usually being kick-started by street music performances in walking streets and public plazas.
-Copenhagen Distortion, Denmark’s biggest street party and one of Europe’s biggest annual gathering, usually highlights the start of summer in Denmark.
-Roskilde Festival, the largest music festival in Denmark and in Northern Europe is also a favorite summer must-experience for youngsters and young at heart.
-In the streets of Copenhagen, numerous jazz concerts play during the summer making the city even more alive and vibrant.
-There are also select performances in places like Tivoli, public parks like Søndermarken in Frederiksberg and concerts halls like VEGA that you can check out.
+The music hype is usually kicked-off by street music performances in walking streets and public plazas.
+Copenhagen Distortion, Denmark’s biggest street party and one of Europe’s biggest annual gatherings,typically highlights the start of summer in Denmark.
+Roskilde Festival, the largest music festival in Denmark and in Northern Europe, is also a favorite summer must-experience for youngsters and young-at-heart.
+In the streets of Copenhagen, numerous jazz concerts play during the summer, making the city even more alive and vibrant.
+There are also select performances in places like Tivoli, public parks like Søndermarken in Frederiksberg, and concert halls like VEGA that you can check out.

 Experience nature.
-Taking a walk in the woods or the park is a nice breather especially after a long day.
-Copenhagen has public parks all over where you can walk around or hang out.
-It’s a good opportunity as this is the time of the year when the plants and trees are at its best life, and the birds at their happiest.
+Taking a walk in the woods or public parks is a nice breather, especially after a long day.
+Copenhagen has many public parks where you can walk around or hang out.
+It’s a good opportunity as this is the time of the year when the plants and trees are at their best, and the birds are at their happiest.
 Right under the nose of the city is the Botanical Garden which offers a nice escape from the buzz outside.
-Going farther, a must-visit place outside Copenhagen, Dyrehaven (The Animal Garden) makes it possible for nature, animals and people to co-exist harmoniously.
+Going further, a must-visit place outside Copenhagen is Dyrehaven (The Animal Garden), which makes it possible for nature, animals, and people to co-exist harmoniously.
 The long walk becomes worth it as you get to be face-to-face with the animals that reside in the vast woodland that used to be a hunting place for the Danish royalty.

 Eat ice cream.
-There are two things that commonly signal the summer season in Copenhagen — shorts and ice cream.
-When the temperature start to reach two digits, people tend to grab a scoop or two of their favorite ice cream to show their excitement.
-Ice cream shops like Ismageriet, Paradis and Hansens usually have people line up in long queues.
-It’s a very Danish summer scene — people eating ice cream.
+There are two things that commonly signal the summer season in Copenhagen: shorts and ice cream.
+When the temperature starts to reach two digits, people tend to grab a scoop or two of their favorite ice cream to show their excitement.
+Ice cream shops like Ismageriet, Paradis, and Hansens usually have people lined up in long queues.
+It’s a very Danish summer scene: people eating ice cream.

 Loppemarked (Flea Market).
-Sunny season in Copenhagen is loppemarked season.
+The sunny season in Copenhagen is loppemarked season.
 Every weekend during the whole summer, a go–to destination for people are flea markets all over the city.
-Usually found in city squares or plazas, loppemarked offers cheap clothes, bags, accessories and different collectible items to locals and expats.
-Might as well try it out.
-You might find a nice summer outfit along the piles of clothes they sell in there.
+Usually found in city squares or plazas, loppemarked offers cheap clothes, bags, accessories, and different collectible items to locals and expats.
+You might as well try it out.
+You might find a nice summer outfit among the piles of clothes they sell there.
 We have loppemarked events posted on our events section.
 Be sure to check them out!

 Get on a boat or kayak.
-Either for a sport or just merely entertainment, another cool thing to do during the summer is to get on a boat or kayak/canoe.
-In Copenhagen, Danish-designed picnic boat company GoBoat, offers boating experience for groups of friends or families who would like to experience sailing along the city canals and waterfronts while bonding at the same time.
-There are also boat rentals shops along the harbor that rent out boats and canoe/kayak.
+Either for a sport or just for entertainment, another cool thing to do during the summer is to get on a boat or kayak/canoe.
+In Copenhagen, the Danish-designed picnic boat company GoBoat offers boating experiences for groups of friends or families who would like to experience sailing along the city canals and waterfronts while bonding at the same time.
+There are also boat rental shops along the harbor that rent out boats and kayaks/canoes.

 Do sports al fresco.
 Ditch the gym and start doing your daily workout routine outdoors.
 There is no better experience than sweating under the sun and feeling the breeze on your skin.
-Summer gives people more reason to be even more active as they head to the local parks jogging, biking or doing their own workout routine.
-Fælledparken is one of the biggest parks in Copenhagen where sports enthusiasts and people who just want to do sports go to to sweat out.
+Summer gives people more reason to be even more active, so they head to local parks for jogging, biking, or doing their own workout routine.
+Fælledparken is one of the biggest parks in Copenhagen, where sports enthusiasts and people who just want to do sports go to sweat out.

 Go on a picnic with family and/or friends.
-A common scene during the summer includes groups of people sitting together under trees, on the grass or by the beach and doing a grill.
+A common scene during the summer includes people huddled together under trees, on the grass, or by the beach, and grilling.
 Getting together with family and friends is a common practice in Denmark to celebrate the joy of summer.
 They play games, share food, drink cold beers, and catch up.

 Visit the city’s tourist spots.
-Whether you are a tourist planning on going to Copenhagen during the summer or just a local, summer is the best time for you to enjoy the tourist attractions in these beautiful city.
+Whether you are a tourist planning on going to Copenhagen during the summer or just a local, summer is the best time for you to enjoy the tourist attractions in this beautiful city.
 Climb on top of the Rundetår (Round Tower) or the Church of Our Saviour in København to experience a nice panoramic view of Copenhagen.
-Visit castles, experience the channel tours (canal tour), and eat local food at the local shops like Torvehallerne to complete your Copenhagen tourism experience.
+Visit castles, experience canal tours, and eat local food at local shops like Torvehallerne to complete your Copenhagen tourism experience.